daveho/CloudCoderWebsite/install/servers.md

 Note that the port number mentioned in the example above (8081) is the local port number the CloudCoder web application will listen on.

-To make sure that `mod_proxy` is enabled, run the command
+To make sure that `mod_proxy` is enabled, run the commands

 	sudo a2enmod proxy
+	sudo a2enmod proxy_http

 At the bottom of the file, you will need to specify the locations of your SSL certificates and private key.
 For example,